 Addressing Lipoedema in Adults

 Lipoedema is a medical condition where the fat under your skin doesn’t spread out evenly.
 This usually happens in the areas of your bum and legs.
 While it might first seem like it’s just affecting how you look, over time it can actually become quite painful and cause other health problems.
-In this article, we’re going to talk about what lipoedema is, how you can spot the symptoms, what causes it, and what options are available for treating the uneven fat distribution.
+In this article, we will talk about what lipoedema is, how you can spot the symptoms, what causes it, and what options are available for treating the uneven fat distribution.

 What is Lipoedema?
 Understanding the Condition in Detail